More than 100 Washington state parks will re-open Tuesday. Here is the list

 Gov. Jay Inslee had announced earlier this week some parks would open again as part of a phased-in relaxing of outdoor recreation restrictions imposed by his emergency coronavirus stay-home order.
 The state parks, along with other public lands and water-access points have been closed since late March.

-On Saturday, Washington State Parks revealed the list of which parks will be open starting Monday.
-The roster includes popular hiking, fishing and boating destinations including Deception Pass, Lake Wenatchee and Fort Worden.
+On Saturday, Washington State Parks revealed the list of which parks will be open.
+The roster includes popular hiking, fishing and boating destinations, such as Deception Pass, Lake Wenatchee and Fort Worden.

 However, the parks system is delaying the re-opening of some spaces beyond May 5, including ocean beach parks and those along the Columbia River Gorge.
 In a news release, the agency said it is working with local communities, resource agencies and the state of Oregon to decide an appropriate time for reopening those areas.